matfish2/vue-tables-2/readme.md

 3. Options for a single table, passed through the `options` prop.

 [EXPLORE OPTIONS](//jsfiddle.net/matfish2/823jzuzc/embedded/result/)

-# Issues Policy

-Any bug reports or feature requests are most welcome with one exception, namely, compilation issues.
-**Please DO NOT post here any issues regarding problems with the build process.**
-The package CAN be compiled with the right settings (i.e ES6 and jsx files transformers).

-If you think there is a way to make this admittedly cumbersome process easier, I'm all ears.

 -----------------
 CSS Note: to center the pagination apply `text-align:center` to the wrapping element